Taking the Milky Way for a spin: disc formation in the ARTEMIS simulations: Results

-\citet{Hopkins23} also showed that a disc can form in a halo with $z=0$ mass of $M_{\rm 200c}=4\times 10^{10}\, M_\odot$ (their {\tt m11a} object), which is well outside the range of $M_{\rm 200c}(t_{\rm spin})=(6\pm 3)\times 10^{11}\, M_\odot$ found in the \textsc{artemis} simulations and the virial mass threshold expected for the hot halo formation.
-Nevertheless, this does not necessarily imply a discrepancy.
-Instead, these results may indicate that a hot gaseous inner halo mediating gas accretion and inducing disc formation may form in different ways.
+\citet{Hopkins23} also showed that a gas disc can form in a halo with $z=0$ mass of $M_{\rm 200c}=4\times 10^{10}\, M_\odot$ (their {\tt m11a} object), which is well outside the range of $M_{\rm 200c}(t_{\rm spin})=(6\pm 3)\times 10^{11}\, M_\odot$ found in the \textsc{artemis} simulations and the virial mass threshold expected for the hot halo formation.
+Nevertheless, this does not necessarily imply a discrepancy. \citet{Hopkins23} focus on the formation of \textit{gas} discs which may not necessarily lead to the formation of a stellar disc.
+Our definition of a disc, on the other hand, is based purely on stellar kinematics.
+Our findings are therefore not inconsistent with the formation of gas discs in dwarf galaxies.
+In fact, \citet{Hopkins23} also find that {\it at the time of formation of gaseous discs} the circular velocity is decreasing with decreasing radius at $r<3R_{\rm eff}$ and increases generally {\it after} disc formation due to the growth of central mass concentration.
+If stellar discs were also found to be present in lower mass galaxies, this may indicate that a hot gaseous inner halo mediating gas accretion and inducing disc formation may form in different ways.
 It may form when the host halo has a regular mass concentration and reaches a threshold of $M_{\rm 200c}(t_{\rm spin})=(6\pm 3)\times 10^{11}\, M_\odot$ {\it or} it may form in haloes of lower virial mass if a strong central mass concentration capable of compressing gas to a sufficiently high temperature forms via some physical process.
-Alternatively, if the inability of the feedback-driven outflows to escape easily from the central region is critical for disc formation, the outflows may be confined either by hot halo gas or when central potential is steep.

 These possibilities warrant further investigation.
-Our results, however, indicate that regular halos with typical concentration form discs when their central potential is not particularly steep.
+Our results, however, indicate that regular haloes with typical concentrations form discs when their central potential is not particularly steep.